AdhamAbouaita/WorkingWeight/README.md

 ## 🛠 Building the Application

-To turn this project into a standalone macOS Application (`.app`), we use **electron-builder**.
+To turn this project into a real, standalone macOS Application (`.app`), follows these steps:

 ### Prerequisites
 *   Node.js installed on your machine.
 *   Terminal access.

-### 1. Installation
+### 1. Installation (One-time Setup)
-Clone the repository and install the dependencies:
+First, install the necessary tools and dependencies (like `electron-builder`):
 ```bash
 npm install
 ```

-### 2. Development Mode
+### 2. Development Mode (Optional)
-To run the app locally during development without building:
+To run the app locally during development without building the full package:
 ```bash
 npm start
 ```

 ### 3. Build & Compile
-To create the standalone `.app` file:
+To generate the native macOS application:

 ```bash
 npm run build
 ```

-This process will:
-1. Package the Electron application.
-2. Optimize the assets.
-3. Inject the icon (`logo.png`).
-4. Output the final artifacts into the `dist/` folder.
+This single command will package your code into a ready-to-run `.app` file.

 **Output Location:**
-You will find the compiled application in `dist/mac-arm64/WorkingWeight.app` (for Apple Silicon Macs).
+The compiled application will be located at:
+`dist/mac-arm64/WorkingWeight.app`

 ## 📄 License
 ISC